Moskvoretskaya Embankment: Rossiya Hotel

 The enormous Rossiya Hotel stood adjacent to the Moscow Kremlin.
 The hotel was one of the largest in the world, and was built in 1967 at the order of Nikita Khrushchev, in the Soviet-era.
 Demolition began in spring 2006 and continues into 2007.
 City plans to replace Rossiya with a mixed low-rise block of hotels and offices.

 The Orphanage

-Another huge structure, extending 379 meters from Rossiya Hotel site to Yauza Gates, is the Moscow Orphanage (Vospitatelny Dom, Foundling House).
-Conceived by educator Ivan Betzkoy, the Orphanage was laid down in 1763 to decree of Catherine the Great.
+Another huge structure, extending 379 meters from the Rossiya Hotel site to Yauza Gates, is the Moscow Orphanage (Vospitatelny Dom, Foundling House).
+Conceived by educator Ivan Betzkoy, the Orphanage was laid down in 1763 to the decree of Catherine the Great.
 First stage (the central core) was completed by Carl Blank in 1770.
 In 1780s-1820s, the building was expanded westward by Giovanni Giliardi and his son, Domenico Giliardi; the eastern wing was completed only in 1940s.
 The orphanage, converted in 1812 to a military hospital, is one of the few downtown structures that survived the Fire of Moscow (1812), defended by its staff.

 Today, it houses the Academy of Strategic Rocket Forces, medical facilities and offices.